UNDERSTANDING WORKS

 Write to a Hero

-Our heroes love to get mail.
+Our A BOOK by ME heroes love to get mail.
 Please send a card, a letter or kids artwork their way!

 • Ken Cole